ChristanV/nixos-config-wsl/README.md

 See samples folder for configuration files for nix shell for dev environments

 I have no idea how nix flakes work.

+If you are using windows terminal add the following aliases to split window and tabs if you want to preserve the current working directory

+settings.json

+ 	{
+	    "command": "duplicateTab",
+	    "keys": "ctrl+shift+d"
+	},
+	{
+	    "command": {
+		    "action": "splitPane",
+	        "splitMode": "duplicate",
+		    "split": "vertical"
+	    },
+	    "keys": "ctrl+shift+n"
+	},
+	{
+	    "command": {
+		    "action": "splitPane",
+	        "splitMode": "duplicate",
+		    "split": "horizontal"
+	    },
+	    "keys": "ctrl+shift+m"
+	}